SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     erpForwardHandler(srv); // Forward handler to the ERP systems
     ```

-3. In the file [*/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js), the poetry slams entity is enriched with SAP Business One specific data.
+3. In the file [*/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js), the poetry slams entity is enriched with SAP Business One-specific data.

     1. Determine the connected back-end systems and read the purchase order data from the remote system.
 Set the virtual element `createB1PurchaseOrderEnabled` to control the visualization of the action to create purchase orders dynamically and pass on the purchase order system name.